SwadicalRag/mistria-crop-rotator/README.md

 # 🌾 Crop Rotation Optimizer for Fields of Mistria

 A React-based web application for optimizing crop rotations in [Fields of Mistria](https://store.steampowered.com/app/2142790/Fields_of_Mistria/).
-This tool helps maximize profits by suggesting optimal crop combinations based on available resources, seasonal constraints, and crop characteristics.
+This tool helps maximize profits by suggesting optimal crop combinations based on available resources, seasonal constraints, and crop characteristics using the Z3 theorem prover for exact optimization.

 ## ✨ Features